m-thompson-code/event-listener-types-output-target/README.md

 })
 export class AppComponent {
   handleMyEvent(event: MyComponentCustomEvent<string>) {
-    // event is property typed now and can be consumed without needing to type `event` as Event or any then use type assertion to its proper type event.detail;
+    // event is properly typed now and can be consumed without
+    // needing to type `event` as Event or any then use type assertion
+    // to its proper type
+    event.detail;
   }
 }